A Dependency Vulnerability Put a Logistics SaaS's Users at Risk

 The Hidden Cost of Neglect

 The technical fix took half a day.
-But the real cost was the risk we'd unknowingly exposed our users to for months.
+But the real cost was the risk the team had unknowingly exposed its users to for months.
 A prototype pollution attack could have allowed:

-We were lucky.
-The researcher who found our vulnerability was ethical.
-Next time, we might not be so fortunate.
+The team was lucky.
+The researcher who found the vulnerability was ethical.
+Next time, they might not be so fortunate.

 How often should I run npm audit?